 VPNArea offers three different pricing tiers, with the yearly rate coming in at $4.92 per month.

 - PayPal, Visa, Mastercard, Maestro, Discover, American Express (AmEx), UnionPay, JCB, Bitcoin, Webmoney and Payza.

 Note: One unique benefit you get with VPNArea is the ability to share your account with others (most VPNs prohibit this).
-This will potentially allow you to split the cost with someone else.
+This will potentially allow you to split the cost with others.